• Skip to primary navigation

 • Bring a large pot of water to boil on the stove.

-• When the water is boiling salt it well and add your spaghetti.
+• When the water is boiling salt it well and add your pasta.
 Follow the instructions on the box of spaghetti for cooking just to al dente.
 For fresh pasta usually 2-3 minutes is all you need.

 • Once the pasta if cooked drain the pasta and place it back into the pot.
 Reserve 1 cup of the pasta water in case you need to thin the sauce.